lammps/lammps/doc/src/pair_sw.rst

    and it has no physical meaning.
 It should be noted that the force and potential are inconsistent with each other in the decaying range of the cut-off function, as the angle dependence for the cut-off function is not implemented in the force (first derivation of potential).
-   However, the angle variation is much smaller than the given threshhold value for actual simulations, so the inconsistency between potential and force can be neglected in actual simulations.
+   However, the angle variation is much smaller than the given threshold value for actual simulations, so the inconsistency between potential and force can be neglected in actual simulations.

 Only a single pair_coeff command is used with the *sw* and *sw/mod* styles